-GOP group creates fake news with photoshopped picture of Pittsburgh mayor's chief of staff
+GOP group creates fake news with altered image of Pittsburgh mayor's chief of staff

-The chief of staff to Pittsburgh's mayor blasted the Young Republicans of Allegheny County for posting a photo of him on its Facebook page that purported to show him him supporting a social media movement that urges Democrats to "walk away" from the party.
+The chief of staff to Pittsburgh's mayor blasted the Young Republicans of Allegheny County for posting a photo of him on its Facebook page that purported to show him supporting a social media movement that urges Democrats to "walk away" from the party.

 The GOP group admitted the photo was fake news but left it on its Facebook page.